Hi, my name is Camilla–thanks for stopping by my website, Power Hungry®!

 I started running when I turned 30.
 Specifically, I decided to train for and run my first marathon.
 I did it (barely; I chose a June marathon and the weather was in the 90s.
 Oy vey!), but I was hooked nonetheless.
 I have run many races since, and am always looking forward to my next one.

-When I’m not developing recipes, working on a new project, or teaching classes, I love to get outside, spend time with my family and friends, watch my son play baseball, travel, and read (everything, but always good British mysteries).
+When I’m not developing recipes, working on a new project (including my new website, One Bowl Baker), or teaching classes, I love to get outside, spend time with my family and friends, watch my son play baseball, travel, and read (everything, but always good British mysteries).